|Birth: ||Nov. 28, 1922|

 Son of Charles Cannon Adams and Mamie Still Adams.

-Loran served as a Technician 4th Grade with the Medical Detachment of the First Battalion, 339th Regiment of the 85th Division of the Fifth Army.
+Loran served as a Technician Fourth Class with the Medical Detachment of the First Battalion, 339th Regiment of the 85th Division of the Fifth Army.

 He was "Killed In Action" in the battle around Cassino by a low level German plane while excavating wounded soldiers.